presto8/hydra/README.md

 ## Philosophies

 - Use diversity of implementation.
 Don't rely on any single entity.
-  - For the program used to back up the data, use multiple different backup programs.
+  - For the program used to backup the data, use multiple different backup programs.
   - For the providers used to store the data, use multiple different storage providers.

+- Trust but verify.
+  - Don't rely on built-in verification of a backup program.
+Independently verify data redundancy.

+- Always use encryption.
+  - Configure underlying backup programs with encryption.
+  - Don't support backup programs that don't offer encryption.
+  - Store secrets in pass/gpg.

+- Store everything under revision control (git).

+## User interface

+- hydra init
+- hydra backup
+  - runs backup according to defined backup schedule
+  - if backup is up-to-date, it will exit quickly
+  - use --now flag to force a backup
+- hydra doctor
+  - runs a health check on the Hydra instance and reports any issues
+- hydra verify
+  - runs verify according to defined backup schedule
+- hydra mount
+- hydra restore
+- hydra find

 ## Tech Stack